 At 7:00 AM, your adventure begins with a pickup from your hotel or riad in Marrakech.
 Settle into a comfortable, air-conditioned vehicle as you embark on a scenic journey toward Casablanca—your gateway to Morocco’s coastal elegance.

 At 10:00 AM, arrive in the vibrant city of Casablanca, where the Atlantic breeze and urban energy greet you.
-Your guide will provide a brief orientation before you begin exploring the city's iconic landmarks and cultural treasures.
+Your driver- guide will provide a brief orientation before you begin exploring the city's iconic landmarks and cultural treasures.

 Pickup from your hotel, will find you by your name